-Non-Application to Crude Oil or Natural Gas Purchases from Iran
+Non-Application to Crude Oil or Natural Gas Purchases from Iran or to Official Credit Guarantee Agencies

-Purchases of oil or natural gas from Iran are generally considered not to constitute violations of ISA, because ISA sanctions investment in Iran's energy sector and sales to Iran of gasoline or gasoline-related services or equipment.
+Simple purchases of oil or natural gas from Iran are generally considered not to constitute violations of ISA, because ISA sanctions investment in Iran's energy sector and sales to Iran of gasoline or gasoline-related services or equipment.
 Some of the deals listed in the chart later in this report involve combinations of investment and purchase.
-However, as discussed later, several countries are banning purchases of oil and natural gas as a means of pressuring Iran's economy.
+However, as discussed later, several countries are considering banning purchases of crude oil or natural gas as the optimal means of pressuring Iran's economy.